dush-t/DVMquizbuilder/README.md

 # DVMquizbuilder
-A quiz building app for APOGEE 2019 at BITS Pilani
+A quiz building app, built on Django 2.1.5, for APOGEE 2019 at BITS Pilani

 ### How to setup google login -
 For social login, we are using django-allauth.
 Assuming you already have your project credentials set up, to setup the api with django do the following -